Eastern Green Mamba

 Venom / Bite

 The Eastern green mamba is a highly venomous snake, in cases of severe envenomation fatalities have occurred in as little as 30 minutes.
 Their venom is primarily neurotoxic, and contains a complex mix of dendrotoxins, calcicludine, cardiotoxins, and fasciculins.

 The dendrotoxin present in the venom is common to all mamba species and it's the most fast-acting snake venom toxin known, for that reason their bite mortality rate is very high.

-But just like all other mamba snake species, the venom's toxicity varies greatly from one individual to another depending from factors like geographical region, specimen's age, diet, seasonal variation, etc. The average dry weight venom yield in a single bite is about 60 to 95 mg and the subcutaneous LD50 value in mice is 1.3 mg/kg.
+But just like all other mamba snake species, the venom's toxicity varies greatly from one individual to another depending on factors like geographical region, specimen's age, diet, seasonal variation, etc. The average dry weight venom yield in a single bite is about 60 to 95 mg and the subcutaneous LD50 value in mice is 1.3 mg/kg.

 The bite symptoms include swelling of the bite site, dizziness, and nausea, irregular heartbeat, convulsions, accompanied by difficulty breathing and swallowing, which may rapidly progress to respiratory paralysis.

 In some rare occasions their bite resulted in tissue damage, usually located on the fingers or because of the use of a tight tourniquet.

 The eastern green mamba preys primarily on other small mammals, adult birds and birds eggs, rodents,bats and it's also believed that they arboreal lizards as well.
 The young snakes usually feed mainly on other reptiles like chameleons and other small lizards.